Spiritual, Moral, Social and Cultural Development &

 Being part of Britain

-Historically: Key moments in British history are studied in the topics such as ‘London’s Burning’ and significant historical figures.
+Historically: Key moments in British history are studied in the topics such as ‘London’s Burning’, as well as significant historical figures.

-Parents’ opinions are welcomed at Flora Gardens through methods such as questionnaires, surveys at parents evenings and opportunities to comment on weekly newsletters.
+Parents’ opinions are welcomed at Flora Gardens through methods such as questionnaires, surveys at parents evenings and opportunities to comment/feedback on the opportunities we provide.

 Rules and Laws